detekoi/compact-chat-overlay/README.md

 ## Customization Tips

-- Use the **Transparent** theme for a clean overlay on top of your gameplay or camera.
+- Use the **Light** theme for an airy, bright overlay on top of your gameplay or camera.
 - The **Live Preview** in settings helps visualize changes before applying them.
 - For better readability, keep font sizes between 12-16px.
 - Position the chat overlay where it won't overlap with important game elements.
-- The settings panel stays visible and usable even with transparent backgrounds.
 - Try the **Cyberpunk** theme for a neon-style game streaming aesthetic.
 - For retro games or cozy streams, the **Natural** theme offers earthy, warm tones.
-- When using dark game footage, the **Light** theme can provide better contrast.
+- For dark gameplay, the **Transparent** theme is unobtrusive and helps chat messages stand out.

 ## Technical Details